Dhi13man/spring-multi-data-source/README.md

 - It has the following attributes:
     - `dataSourceName`: The name of the data source.
-It is used to generate the date source beans and name the generated classes, packages, and property paths for the data source properties.
+It is used to generate the date source beans and to name the generated classes, packages, and property paths for the data source properties.
     - `isPrimary`: Whether the data source is the primary data source.
 If this is set to `true`, the generated beans for this data source will be annotated with `@Primary`.
 Hence